By Eduardo J. Mejias, Orlando Family Law Attorney, Practicing Exclusively Family Law Since 2011

 As you can tell from the tone of this article, I personally believe that the current state of affairs in dependency court needs serious reform.
 However, until the Florida Legislature improves matters through legislation, we can only deal with the current reality.
 As I have often remarked to both my family law and dependency clients, “What is just and what is legal are often two different things; don’t confuse the two.”

 How You Can Get Help

-For additional information on child dependency cases relating to the Florida Department of Children and Families, please click on these other pages on this website:
+For additional information on Florida Department of Children and Families cases, please click on these other pages on this website:

 To find more information on Family Law topics, please go to